Autism Spectrum Therapy

 I don’t necessarily think that I need to know whether or not I’m on the spectrum, but I struggle with basic day-to-day functions—can therapy help?

-We are a therapy practice seeking to normalize and affirm the experiences of those with autism.
-We aren’t interested in pathologizing or labeling your “symptoms,” but instead providing you with support so that you can feel embraced and empowered.
-If your struggles align with neurodivergence, our therapists can help you shift your perspective and build skills to thrive.
+Spectrum Connections Therapy is a private practice seeking to normalize and affirm the experiences of those with autism.
+We are not interested in pathologizing or labeling your “symptoms,” but instead providing you with support so that you can feel embraced and empowered.
+If your struggles align with neurodivergence, we can work together to help you shift your perspective and build skills to thrive.

 How long does autism therapy take?